What Does It Mean When a Building Is Condemned?

 Vacant and foreclosure homes in the U.S.

-- According to the Census Bureau, the 5 states with the most vacant homes include Maine, Vermont, Alaska, Florida, and Hawaii.
+- According to the recent report from the Census Bureau, the three states with the most vacant homes include Maine, Vermont, and Alaska.

-- According to property data provider ATTOM, the 5 states with the highest foreclosure rates are Delaware, Nevada, Indiana, Maryland, and New Jersey.
+- According to property data provider ATTOM, the five states with the highest foreclosure rates are Texas, Florida, California, Illinois, and New York.

 What can cause a house to be condemned?

-- Structural hazards: Significant issues with the foundation, walls, or roof that pose immediate danger to occupants.
+- Structural hazards: These include significant issues with the foundation, walls, or roof that pose immediate danger to occupants.
 This damage may be due to weather catastrophes, water damage, or pests, such as termites.

-- Health hazards: Presence of toxic substances like lead paint or asbestos, severe mold infestations, or pest infestations that jeopardize health.
+- Health hazards: This refers to the presence of toxic substances like lead paint or asbestos, severe mold infestations, or pest infestations that jeopardize health.

-- Utility failures: Lack of essential services such as running water, electricity, heating, or sewage disposal.
+- Utility failures: This involves the lack of essential services such as running water, electricity, heating, or sewage disposal.

-- Fire hazards: Inadequate escape routes, faulty wiring, or other conditions that significantly increase the risk of fire.
+- Fire hazards: These include inadequate escape routes, faulty wiring, or other conditions that significantly increase the risk of fire.

-- Building code violations: Serious or numerous violations of local building codes that are not corrected within a given timeframe.
+- Building code violations: These refer to serious or numerous violations of local building codes that are not corrected within a given timeframe.
 These violations can also be the result of unsafe building materials.

 - Abandonment: Properties left vacant and in disrepair may be condemned to prevent them from becoming a public nuisance or safety hazard.